 Eight girls in white, like a chemise but longer, knee length and barefoot.

 Then….then…beautiful and inexplicable…a jet of pure white light, concentrated sparkles shoot up from the center of the circle.
 The sound is like hissing, a broken steam pipe.
-Thirty, fifty feet, the top blossoms out and the sparkles spill out sprinkling the children.
+The top blossoms like a beneficent mushroom cloud and the sparkles spill out sprinkling the children.
 Nobody freaks so I have to assume the thousands of bits of light aren’t hot.
 As the sparkles drift downward they form cocoons around each child, then as if on cue, start to spin around the girls until they glow, spinning so fast they appear not to be spinning at all.

 Singing returns, the spinning sparkles rise up, reveal the child inside, then continue to roll up until there is nothing.

-The children take off together and go inside, followed by Morshchiny, who acts as if she’s seen all this before.
+The children take off together, up the spiral stairs followed by Morshchiny, who acts as if she’s seen all this before.
 We’re so dumbstruck, there’s no time to even applaud.

 I ask, “Can somebody at least try to explain?”

-Daphne, “What you saw, the children call Zycyryn, which they got from the sound you heard, as if you repeated zycyrynzycyrynzycyryn over and over, maybe more like urget whispering.
+Daphne, “What you saw, the children call Zycyryn, which they got from the sound you heard, as if you repeated zycyrynzycyrynzycyryn over and over, maybe more like urgent whispering.

 “That’s it, that’s exactly what it sounded like…and what are…what did you call them..it?”